AyeCode/userswp/readme.txt

 * Exclude invoice and other CPT from the post counts in user profile - FIXED
 * Apply sorting to search result as well while sorting for search result in users listing page - FIXED
 * Allow to add placeholder to custom fields via form builder - FIXED
+* Allow to enable registration from setup wizard if disable in WP settings - ADDED

 = 1.2.2.1 =
 * Change wp_mail_from fallback to wordpress@yourdomain.com - FIXED